rjsmith1999/IMMERSE/_pages/log.md

 - Check to see turning off the undocumented flags does anything?
 - Try a different way of reading the frame ecc device (kernel module?)
 - Try going back to sebastians initial project and see if that works with a new frads list?
+- Document the expected behavior of the hybrid scrubber registers, use them to recreate the ip?

 - Maybe look at a tutorial for block designs in Vivado?
 - Clean up the readback only scrubber for better printouts